ICI3D/ici3d-pkg/inst/hetTut/part1.md

 ## OUTPUT

 The panel on the left is a histogram of the contact rate distribution.
 The middle shows the epidemic time series.
-The right panel shows the distribution of outbreak size from the runs (realizations you performed).
+The right panel shows the distribution of outbreak final size (*i.e.* total number of people infected before outbreak is over) from the runs.